-From 1814 to 1827 Beethoven was completely deaf and isolated from both musical sounds and people.
+From 1814 to 1827 Beethoven was completely deaf and isolated from both sounds and people.
 Music existed only within the realm of his imagination.
-And yet many of his greatest and most original works are from this period of his life.
+And yet many of his greatest and most original works were created during this time.
 The musical visions in his mind evolved beyond Romanticism and became increasingly introspective, spiritual, improvisational, contrapuntal and profound.
 The dissonance of his harmonies and complex rhythms also make this music the most difficult for audiences to understand.

-Beethoven's style spans the Classic and Romantic eras.
+Beethoven's style spans the Classical and Romantic eras.
 He made major contributions in every major genre, especially symphony and string quartet, and changed and expanded traditional forms to fit his expressive purposes rather than making his material fit the forms.
-He almost single handedly freed music from the restraints of the Classic era and paved the way for individualism and subjective feeling in music.
+He almost single handedly freed music from the restraints of the Classical era and paved the way for individualism and subjective feeling in music.

 When Beethoven passed in 1827, he left a legacy of nine symphonies, overtures, five piano concertos, a violin concerto, thirty-two piano sonatas, twenty-one sets of piano variations, ten violin sonatas, sixteen string quartets, nine piano trios, an opera, an oratorio, a Mass and numerous smaller works.
 Although the amount of pieces is considerably less than Mozart and Haydn, Beethoven's works tend to be longer, more individualistic and detailed compared to earlier composers.